 WordPress comes with multisite functionality built-in.
 The multisite network allows you to create multiple WordPress sites using the same WordPress install.
 It can automatically create new sites on sub-domains or in sub-folders.

 This makes sense for businesses, non-profits, governments with sub-sites for different locations or regions.
-Many educational institutes also use WordPress multisite network to allow students to create their own blogs.
+Many educational institutes also use WordPress multisite networks to allow students to create their own blogs.

 Things to do After Installing WordPress